 Confetti and jellybeans rained down from the sky as the crowds cheered, and the music played.
 No more would they have to worry about the cogs.
 They had learned to rise up above their selfishness and get along with each other.
 Evina saw Clerk Clara run up onto the stage and hug Harry tightly.
 Lil' Oldman also strolled up to him casually.
 He was muttering something about how his father had finally learned 'the way of the pie.'

 Evina knew the chairman was right.
 The toons did become famous.
 But that's not what made Evina happy.
 He was simply glad that everyone else was happy.
 He didn't want anyone to regret going with him.
 He didn't want anyone to blame him for taking them to Cog Nation and putting them through so much stress.
 He didn't want anyone blaming his father for what he had done either.

-Mickey had one last medal, the largest of all, which he gave to Gyro Gearloose.
+Mickey had one last medal, the largest of all, and he gave it to Gyro.
 The crowds below looked confused and whispered in each other's ears.
-None of them recognized him at all.
+None of them recognized him.

-"I really don't think I deserve this."
-Gyro said as the microphone was placed in front of him.
-"For those of you who don't know me, I am Gyro Gearloose, and...
-I created the cogs... and told them to invade you."
+"I really don't think I deserve this," Gyro said as the microphone was placed in front of him.
+"For those of you who don't know me, I am Gyro Gearloose and...
+I created the cogs and ordered them to invade you."

 It took the crowds a while to comprehend what had been said.
 They didn't know if it was a joke or if he was serious.

 "Yes, it's true.
 I did it out of anger, but I did it to help you.
 And I'm afraid that if I didn't, we might have destroyed ourselves by now.
 Still, I've learned a lot since that day, and I don't think I would make the same mistake again."